meygha/stockbuddy/docs/dev_notes.md

 To download, go to page and save as HTML

-2. Place the file in the root of this folder
+2. Place the file in input/ folder

 3. Run python -m html2csv to convert the html download to a csv file